At a Glance

 A maximum of 1 operating peak in a 24 hour period, and a maximum increase of 15 m3/s above the flow immediately prior to the peak commencing.

 For example, if the current flow is 32 m3/s then the operating peak cannot cause the flow to exceed 47 m3/s.

 ||No limit to amount of peaks during normal flows

 || Maximum increase of 97 m3/s per hour

 ||Maximum decrease of 30 m3/s per hour

 The term ‘operating peak’ is defined as an increase in the discharge from the Matahina Dam (being a combination of discharges from the power station and over the spillway) to a constant flow for no less than 30 minutes followed by a subsequent decrease in the flow being discharged.

-A trap and transfer programme has been operating at Matahina Hydroelectric Power Station since 1983, and facilitates elver and another native fish species migration upstream of the dam.
-The trap and transfer system is operated by the Kokopu Trust on behalf of Trustpower.
+A trap and transfer programme has been operating at Matahina since 1983, and assists elver and other native fish species to migrate upstream of the dam.
+The trap and transfer programme is operated by the Kokopu Trust on behalf of Trustpower.

 The majority of fish caught in the trap are transferred upstream to Lake Aniwhenua and the upper Rangitāiki River, with the remainder transferred to Lake Matahina.
 On average, 2 million elver are transferred upstream each year.
 In addition, a number of adult eel migrating downstream are caught at the dam and transferred to the lower Rangitāiki River.